 Yes, that’s probably going to come down to a personal preference.

 Definitely, and the type of work one does the activity is, I think, is best with paper.
 And with the pencil, so they can take scribble notes.
-I was reading an article this morning that suggested that the physical act of writing helps with retention.
+I read an article this morning that suggested that the physical act of writing helps with retention.
 So, if you’re trying to learn something, then take notes versus just watching something, a video, or having a conversation online.
 Interestingly, we then go back and work at the transcripts of these conversations because we clean them up and write them up a little bit.
 And, when I go back and listen to or read the discussion that we just had, I get so much more out of reading the transcript.
 Because when I’m having a conversation, I move on to the next thing.
 For example, I don’t remember what you said two minutes ago, those types of things.
 So, it’s interesting that so much of the lack of retention in this environment just doesn’t exist.
-But going back and reading it, I realize we talked about a lot of cool things.
+But going back and reading it, I realize we talked about many cool things.
 I just remembered the last five things we said because the rest just went away.

 After a while, exactly.
-So, I’m not at all opposed to digital tools to do all this planning.
+So, I’m not opposed to digital tools to do all this planning.
 I use Asana myself for a lot of the tactics.
 But my posted board here is for the big picture.

 So what are some of those items on your Asana digital board as well?